BryanStars: Never Shout Never incident

 On June 3, 2012, Never Shout Never was interviewed by Odell in an interview that was being covered by The New York Times.
-Never Shout Never lead vocalist Christofer Drew Ingle was aware of The New York Times coverage of the interview.
-About halfway through the interview, Ingle cut Odell off, denouncing his show as "a joke" and his questions as "bullshit" with bassist Taylor MacFee also taking Odell's interview question papers from him, throwing them on the floor, and finding his questions to be annoying and irrelevant.
-As a result, the band abruptly ended the interview, leaving Odell in tears.
+About halfway through the interview, Ingle cut Odell off, denouncing his show as "a joke" and his questions as "bullshit" with bassist Taylor MacFee also taking Odell's interview question papers from him and throwing them on the floor.
+A few minutes later the band abruptly ended the interview, leaving Odell in tears.

 An outpour of support for Odell resulted from the incident.
 Numerous musicians such as Kellin Quinn of Sleeping with Sirens, Chris Fronzak of Attila, and Andy Biersack of Black Veil Brides came to Odell's defense.
 In a Stickam broadcast, Ingle expressed remorse for making Odell cry, later admitting that he had taken acid earlier the day of the interview.

+In 2024, Sergio Pereira of Grunge included the incident in his list of "Rock Stars Who Ditched Awkward Interviews".

 Warped YouTube Program

-In 2014, Odell was picked to be one of the "Warped YouTubers" with Damon Fizzy (also calling himself DeeFizzy), Johnnie Guilbert, CYR and Piddleass.
-The following year, Kevin Lyman (creator of Warped Tour) made Odell the official host of the tour.
-Odell worked with Warped Tour through 2015 as their official host on all social media, announcing over 100 bands for the tour.
+In 2014, Odell was picked to be one of the "Warped YouTubers" with Damon Fizzy, Johnnie Guilbert, CYR and Piddleass.
+The following year, Warped Tour made Odell the official host of the tour.
+Odell worked with Warped Tour throughout 2015 as their official host on social media, announcing over 100 bands for the tour.

 Odell taught a class on the 2015 Vans Warped Tour called "YouTube 101" where he taught aspiring YouTubers how to pursue a career in social media.

 My Digital Escape

-Odell then founded "My Digital Escape," a collaborative project and YouTube channel featuring numerous smaller creators who shared a similar passion for music.
-While an active creator in My Digital Escape (MDE), Odell served as manager of the project as well.
-The channel stopped uploading in May 2016.
+Odell then founded "My Digital Escape," a collaborative project and YouTube channel featuring numerous alternative creators who shared a similar passion for music.
+After a national tour which visited over 25 cities, the channel stopped uploading in May 2016 due to controversies stemming from the tour.
 The channel reached 800,000 subscribers and 100 million views.
 The channel prominently featured Odell, Johnnie Guilbert, Shannon Taylor (HeyThereImShannon), Luke Wale, Kyle David Hall, Alex Dorame, and Jordan Sweeto.
-In 2016, My Digital Escape went on tour across the United States and visited 21 cities.
+It was later revealed Odell had a management contract with most or all of the MDE members.